jeremyschulman/netcfgbu/README.md

 At a minimum you need to designate the [inventory](docs/inventory.md) file and a default set of SSH login credentials.
 The network device configs will be stored in the current working directory, or as specified in the `configs_dir` option.
-The configuration-file supports the use of enviornment variables.
+The configuration-file supports the use of environment variables.

 Example:
 ```toml